fweller/os-manifesto/linux-distros-debian.md

   - Chinese
 - [Kali](https://en.wikipedia.org/wiki/Kali_Linux)
   - Downstream of Debian testing
-  - For penetration testing.  always root
+  - For penetration testing.
+User is always root?
 - [Armbian](https://www.armbian.com/)
   - Debian stable
   - For ARM aarch64
   - XFCE
-  - I tested this distro on the Raspberry Pi4.
-It is decent.
+  - I tested this distro on the Raspberry Pi4 and is seemed very good
 - [AntiX](https://antixlinux.com/)
   - For old computers
   - SysV instead of systemd